kyma-project/busola/docs/extensibility/form-widgets.md

 #### Widget-specific parameters

-- **extraPaths** - an array of extra paths to fill in with the contents of the field/.
+- **extraPaths** - an array of extra paths to fill in with the contents of the field.
 Each path can either be a period-separated string or an array of strings.

 #### Example